The Complete Guide to Home Furnaces

-Here at Fire & Ice, we install Trane and Carrier products because we believe strongly in the quality of those brands.
-For other products such as ductless mini-splits, humidity-control products and filters, we work with other companies such as Mitsubishi (which is under the Trane umbrella of companies) and Aprilaire.
+Here at Fire & Ice, we install Carrier and Rheem products because we believe strongly in the quality of those brands.
+For other products such as ductless mini-splits, humidity-control products, and filters, we work with other companies such as Mitsubishi and Aprilaire.

 Beyond any of this, a good contractor can install or service ANY brand of furnace, since the principles are the same in most equipment.
 Finding a knowledgeable and honest company is more important than the brand you choose.

 Answer the following questions to the best of your knowledge.
 Then read down to the end of this chapter to see the answers.

 - True or False: Setting my thermostat higher will heat the home faster.